nashville-software-school/server-side-dotnet-curriculum/book-3-sql-efcore/chapters/loncotes-client.md

 1. Add a menu item to view checkouts, that links to a component to list all of the checkouts.
 1. Add a button to each of the currently checked out items to return the item.
 Use the click handler for that item to make a request to the correct API endpoint, and update the list to reflect that the item has been returned.
 1. Add a menu item to the nav bar called "Browse" that links the user to a list of all of the available (not checked out, and in circulation) materials.
 1. Add a button to the material items in the Browse component labeled "Check out".
 This button should navigate to a form component that allows the user to input a patron's id.
-Add a submit button to this component which send a request to the API to create a new checkout for that material.
+Add a submit button to this component which send a request to the API to create a new checkout for that material (HINT: you will need to use a URL param and `useParams` in the form component to know which material the checkout is for).
 1. Add a menu item to the navbar called "Overdue Checkouts" that links to a component that shows all of the overdue checkouts with the patron that has the item.